 What Do Social Media Bots Do?

-There are different types of bots lurking around different social media platforms.
+There are different types of bots on different social media platforms.
 Some bots, such as Facebook Messenger Bots, function like a chatbot by creating an automated dialogue between companies and followers.

-However, there are also bots that mimic the behavior of real users.
-These behaviors actions can range from the simple actions — liking, following, retweeting, sharing, etc. — to very complex dialogues and relationship-building tasks.
+While bots that can mimic the behavior of real users can be beneficial for customer service, certain behaviors are not exactly ideal.
+These behaviors can range from the simple actions — liking, following, retweeting, sharing, etc. — to very complex dialogues and relationship-building tasks.

 Twitter Banning Bots

-Starting in May, Twitter began suspending accounts that it believed were fake.
-By July, more than 1 million accounts had been deleted.
-The purge of fake accounts continues today; Twitter is now removing accounts that had been previously "locked" because of suspicious activity.
+Last May, Twitter began suspending accounts that it believed were fake.
+By July 2018, more than 1 million accounts had been deleted.
+The purge of fake accounts continues today; Twitter has been removing accounts that had been previously "locked" because of suspicious activity.

 Many large companies saw their follower counts drop by the thousands — even millions.
 However, most brands welcomed the change, as the removal of fake followers would allow them to more accurately measure their social media marketing efforts.